 Here’s a little secret.
 I’m not the most adventurous eater.
 In fact, fish is one of the things that I probably like the least.
 I love shell fish of any kind but fish fish – not so much.

-Crispy, mild fish nuggets with this Bang Bang sauce that stands up to the name.
-We used halibut for this recipe which I have decided that I love – but you could also use flounder or tilapia if that’s more available to you.
+We used halibut for this recipe which I have decided that I love – but you could also use cod or grouper or any firm white fish that you like.

 Start by making a breading station for your fish.
 Flour, eggs and a mixture of bread crumbs and parmesan cheese.

 Bread the nuggets and get them on a baking sheet with parchment paper.
-Drizzle the nuggets with olive oil or better yet, use an olive oil spray like this one from Crisco.
-It coats the food way more evenly than just drizzling it on – and crisps up the food a lot better.
+Drizzle the nuggets with olive oil or better yet, use an olive oil spray to save a few calories.

 Prepare to have your minds blown – both kids and adults will have their plates cleaned in minutes.